emotitron/Simple_Addon_for_Pun2/README.md

 # Simple Addon for PUN2
 ![](Docs/Img/SNS_DocumentHeader.jpg)

+# This library is now deprecated and no longer officially supported by Exit Games and will not be recieving updates to maintain compatibility with new versions of Unity or PUN.
+New users are recommended to use Photon Fusion instead.

 ## Simple was included briefly with Pun2, but future updates will be hosted here.
 https://github.com/emotitron/Simple_Addon_for_Pun2/releases